altontonn/Advanced/README.md

 ## 🔥 Getting Started

 If you installed git you can clone the code to your machine, or download a ZIP of all the files directly.
-[Download the ZIP from this location](https://github.com/altontonn/Advanced/archive/refs/heads/main.zip), or run the following [git](https://git-scm.com/downloads) command to clone the files to your machine:
+[Download the ZIP from this location](https://github.com/altontonn/Advanced/archive/refs/heads/master.zip), or run the following [git](https://git-scm.com/downloads) command to clone the files to your machine:

 ```bash
   https://github.com/altontonn/Advanced
 ```

-- Once the files are downloaded or cloned on your machine, open the "Portfolio" folder in [Visual Studio Code(VSCode)](https://code.visualstudio.com/)
+- Once the files are downloaded or cloned on your machine, open the "Advanced" folder in [Visual Studio Code(VSCode)](https://code.visualstudio.com/)
-- Optionally you can simply open the index.html file located in the "personal-portfolio" folder with your preferred browser
+- Optionally you can simply open the index.html file located in the "Advanced" folder with your preferred browser

 ## 🙎🏾‍♂️ Author